apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Why use the RunInference API?

 RunInference takes advantage of existing Apache Beam concepts, such as the the `BatchElements` transform and the `Shared` class, to enable you to use models in your pipelines to create transforms optimized for machine learning inferences.
 The ability to create arbitrarily complex workflow graphs also allows you to build multi-model pipelines.
-In addition, the RunInference API has built in capabilities for dealing with [keyed values](#use-a-keyed-modelhandler).

 ### BatchElements PTransform